-Companies today are quick to say they’re working to increase gender diversity - so much so that “gender diversity” is becoming a buzzword.
-Let’s break down what gender diversity actually means and why it’s important.
+Companies today are quick to say they’re working to increase gender diversity, equity, and inclusion – so much so that “gender diversity” is becoming a buzzword.
+Let’s break down what gender diversity means and why it’s important.

 Gender diversity is when people of all genders are treated equally in the workplace.
 They are hired and promoted at the same rate, as well as paid equally for equal work.

-Gender-diverse teams allow for the most talented individuals to rise in organizations, which means diverse companies end up being more successful and profitable since they aren’t limiting their talent pool.
+Gender-diverse teams experience many benefits.
+They allow the most talented individuals to rise in organizations, meaning diverse companies are more successful and profitable since they aren’t limiting their talent pool.
 This leads to a diversity of thought – people of different backgrounds, genders, and ethnicities involved in decision-making create an environment for better decisions to be made overall.
-This creates more innovation and collaboration which also impacts business goals.
+This creates more innovation and collaboration, which also impacts business goals.

 See how Culture Amp’s inclusion survey can help you improve gender diversity